Freedom of religion: India

-Ancient Jews fleeing from persecution in their homeland 2,500 years ago settled in modern-day India and never faced anti-Semitism.
+Ancient Jews fleeing from persecution in their homeland 2,500 years ago settled in modern-day India and never faced antisemitism.
 Freedom of religion edicts have been found written during Ashoka the Great's reign in the 3rd century BC.
 Freedom to practise, preach and propagate any religion is a constitutional right in Republic of India.
 Most major religious festivals of the main communities are included in the list of national holidays.

 Many scholars and intellectuals believe that India's predominant religion, Hinduism, has long been a most tolerant religion.
 Rajni Kothari, founder of the Centre for the Study of Developing Societies has written, "[India] is a country built on the foundations of a civilisation that is fundamentally non-religious."